SapitoSucio/froggo-guides/docs/script_commands.md

 \***attachrid**(**<account ID\>**{,force})
 \***detachrid**;

-These commands allow the manipulation of the script's currently attached player.
+These commands allow the manipulation of the script`s currently attached player.
-While '`attachrid`' allows attaching of a different player by using its account id for the parameter RID, '`detachrid`' makes the following commands run as if the script was never invoked by a player.
+While ``attachrid`` allows attaching of a different player by using its account id for the parameter RID, ``detachrid`` makes the following commands run as if the script was never invoked by a player.

 The command returns `false` if the player cannot be attached (if the account is offline